Campus Improvement Plan

 Evaluation Data Sources: Campus calendar and newsletters

-Strategy 1: Campus leadership, Community In School Liaison (CIS), and intervention specialist will work to align discipline systems through positive behavior supports, a positive discipline matrix, family engagement, and lessons (whole group, small group, individualized) for our students addressing self concept skills, self-control skills, social competence skills and social awareness skills.
+Strategy 1: Community In School Liaison (CIS) and intervention specialist will work to align discipline systems through positive behavior supports, a positive discipline matrix, family engagement, and lessons (whole group, small group, individualized) for our students addressing self concept skills, self-control skills, social competence skills and social awareness skills.

 Strategy's Expected Result/Impact: The integration of positive behavior supports such as Project Class or other positive behavior support systems to Pre-K classrooms with hands-on learning, center activities, and parental involvement through Home Connections.